Income tax in the United States: International aspects

 The United States imposes tax on all citizens of the United States, including those who are residents of other countries, all individuals who are residents for tax purposes, and domestic corporations, defined as corporations created or organized in the United States or under Federal or state law.

 Federal income tax is imposed on citizens, residents, and domestic corporations based on their worldwide income.
 To mitigate double taxation, a credit is allowed for foreign income taxes.
 This foreign tax credit is limited to that part of current year tax attributable to foreign source income.
 Determining such part involves determining the source of income and allocating and apportioning deductions to that income.
-Many, but not all, tax resident individuals and corporations on their worldwide income, but few allow a credit for foreign taxes.
+Many, but not all, tax resident individuals and corporations pay tax on their worldwide income, but few allow a credit for foreign taxes.

 In addition, federal income tax may be imposed on non-resident non-citizens as well as foreign corporations on U.S. source income.
 Federal tax applies to interest, dividends, royalties, and certain other income of nonresident aliens and foreign corporations not effectively connected with a U.S. trade or business at a flat rate of 30%.
 This rate is often reduced under tax treaties.
 Foreign persons are taxed on income effectively connected with a U.S. business and gains on U.S. realty similarly to U.S. persons.
 Nonresident aliens who are present in the United States for a period of 183 days in a given year are subject to U.S. capital gains tax on certain net capital gains realized during that year from sources within the United States.
 The states tax non-resident individuals only on income earned within the state (wages, etc.), and tax individuals and corporations on business income apportioned to the state.

 The United States has income tax treaties with over 65 countries.
 These treaties reduce the chance of double taxation by allowing each country to fully tax its citizens and residents and reducing the amount the other country can tax them.
 Generally the treaties provide for reduced rates of tax on investment income and limits as to which business income can be taxed.
 The treaties each define which taxpayers can benefit from the treaty.
 U.S. treaties do not apply to income taxes imposed by the states or political subdivisions, except for the non discrimination provisions that appear in almost every treaty.
-Also, U.S. treaties generally do not permit U.S. persons from invoking treaty provisions with respect to U.S. taxes, with certain relatively standard exceptions.
+Also, U.S. treaties generally prevent U.S. persons from invoking treaty provisions with respect to U.S. taxes, with certain relatively standard exceptions.